anderswb/PykkeLabels/README.md

 ```

 ### Exceptions:
-If there is problems with the connectivity to the server, or if the returned data is not parseble, a URLError is raised.
+If there is problems with the connectivity to the server, or if the returned data is not parsable, a URLError is raised.
 If the server returns an error a HTTPError exception is raised, with a message containing the error message from the server.

 ## Contributing